 Terms of status and function as applied in these regulations on a gender-neutral basis.

 § 20 - Statement of effect

-These doctoral regulations enter into effect on the first day of the month following their public announcement by the Bauhaus-Universität Weimar.
+These doctoral regulations enter into effect after their approval by the president on the first day of the month following their public announcement by the Bauhaus-Universität Weimar.